srishtia125/PassManagemnt/README.md

 Pass Management Assignment

-This assignment is designed on spring-boot framework.
+This assignment is designed on spring-boot framework and in-memory database H2 database.

 Installation
-DOwnload the zip file and unzip it or
+Download the zip file and unzip it or
 Clone the source code/download from folder and unzip git clone https://github.com/srishtia125/PassManagemnt.git